salad-ui/components/README.md

 > ⚠️ This project is an experimental proof-of-concept.
 Please don't use it it production.

-A set of components for building rich user interfaces within `wp-admin`.
+A set of components for building rich user interfaces within `wp-admin` as experiemented in [wp-admin-iterations](https://www.figma.com/file/7xhcuCZhQKqgRsgLTof3AY/WP-Admin-Iterations?node-id=41%3A0).

 ---